AniMani05/Cache-Lab/README.md

 - The simulation provides insights into cache efficiency by analyzing how different configurations (values of `s`, `b`, `e`, and `t`) impact performance.

 ---

+## Acknowledgements

+A special thanks to the instructors of my Computer Systems course for their invaluable guidance on this project.